Jay and the Americans: Career pinnacle

+On February 11, 1964 Jay and the Americans were one of the four opening acts for The Beatles' first live show in the United States.
+They were also slated as an opening act for The Rolling Stones, on June 20, 1964, but due to the wild audience The Rolling Stones were switched to the openers for fear of a riot.
+By the end of the first song in Jay and the Americans' set, "Only in America", the venue was empty, with the entire audience having gone after the departing Rolling Stones.
+The incident has been called an illustration of the supplanting of vocal groups by rock bands.

 In 1966, the group was featured in the Universal comedy film, Wild Wild Winter, singing "Two of a Kind" at the film's finale, with surf band The Astronauts depicted as providing backup instrumentals.
 As of February 2017, the song has been released only on the 1966 soundtrack LP.

+Jay and the Americans branched out by founding JATA Enterprises (a name which was an acronym for Jay and the Americans), a production and publishing company.

 In 1969, they recorded an album of their favorite oldies called Sands of Time, which included "This Magic Moment", which was originally done by the Drifters.
 The single went to No. 6 in early 1969.
 It sold over one million copies, and was awarded a gold disc by the R.I.A.A. in May 1969.
-"This Magic Moment" was the last top ten record for Jay and the Americans, although a follow-up album, Wax Museum, in January 1970, did yield the No. 19 hit single "Walkin' In The Rain", first recorded by The Ronettes.
+A follow-up album, Wax Museum, in January 1970, yielded the No. 19 hit single "Walkin' In The Rain", first recorded by The Ronettes.
+It proved to be their final top 40 hit.

 Their next singles failed to chart, and the band grew apart, but the demand for appearances remained.
-(Around the same time the band recorded "This Magic Moment", Jay and the Americans member Sandy Yaguda produced a Long Island teen sextet called The Tuneful Trolley.
-Their late-1968 Capitol LP, Island In The Sky — a hybrid of Beach Boys and Beatlesque psych-pop—was reissued in 2008 in the UK on Now Sounds.)
 From 1970 to 1971 Jay and the Americans' touring band included Walter Becker and Donald Fagen (of later Steely Dan fame) on backup bass guitar and electric organ.

-Becker and Fagen also contributed string and horn arrangements to the 1970 Jay and the Americans album Capture the Moment.
+Becker and Fagen also contributed string and horn arrangements to the Jay and the Americans albums Sands of Time, Wax Museum, and Capture the Moment (released in 1970).
+Becker and Fagen were signed with JATA Enterprises as songwriters by Vance, but Vance had difficulty finding labels interested in their songs, so he gave them the touring and arrangement jobs to secure them steady paychecks.
+Becker and Fagen often mocked Jay Black as being stuck in the 1950s, and though Becker has acknowledged that Black was very tolerant of them, in later interviews Black described Becker and Fagen as extremely talented songwriters but abhorrent human beings.